Daryl Crandall - Refined Technologies EU B.V.

 - The entire process requires significant purging/steaming/draining to atmosphere.
 This results in significant amount of VOCs being released to the atmosphere, which are major smog and greenhouse gas contributors, as well as exposing personnel and the public to the venting gases.

-- The effluent volumes generated can be enormous, and often requires off-site disposal and treatment.
+- The effluent volumes generated can be enormous, and often require off-site disposal and treatment.

 - The equipment is only partially cleaned, requiring “spot” cleaning after the turnaround has started.